-Remove the nose cone and set aside.
-Mask off the entire model except for one fin to be painted black.
+Mask off the entire model except for one fin to be painted black and the transition section.
 The remainder of the body and two of the fins should be totally covered.
-Paint the exposed fin black and let dry.
+Paint the exposed fin and transition black and let dry.